 Q. Can they provide an itemised quote?
 Ask them to list all the services they will provide – aim to compare at least three firms

-The six main tasks
+The six main tasks of a conveyancer

 Whatever the firm you choose, there are six major tasks to undertake for a buyer.
 Make sure any quote covers all these tasks: